pyOpenSci/python-package-guide/package-structure-code/pyproject-toml-python-package-metadata.md

 and package dependencies to a **pyproject.toml** file replaces storing that information in a setup.py or setup.cfg file.

 The **pyproject.toml** file is written in [TOML (Tom's Obvious, Minimal Language) format](https://toml.io/en/).
-TOML is an easy-to-read structure that is founded on key: value pairs.
+TOML is an easy-to-read structure that is founded on key/value pairs.
 Each section in the **pyproject.toml** file contains a `[table identifier]`.
-Below that table identifier are key value pairs that support configuration for that particular table.
+Below that table identifier are key/value pairs that support configuration for that particular table.

 ### Benefits of using a pyproject.toml file